-My review of my week spent at Sky Lake in France, a big fish mecca in the heart of the Marne Valley.
+Sky Lake is a big fish mecca in the heart of the Marne Valley in France.
+Read our detailed review here.

 Over the last few years, I’ve had the pleasure of visiting many venues across France.
 Sky Lake is one of the better known French carp fisheries, run by Andy, Bernie and Rob Morton.
 Situated in the Marne Valley, a well-known region to seasoned French carp hunters, Sky Lake is a serious player in the big fish arena.
 There are carp to over 70lb with several 60lb fish and lots of backup 50lb, 40lb and 30lb + carp present.